-The Chair and Vice-Chair of the Council shall not serve concurrently as Chair or Vice-Chair of any Committee of the Council.
+The Chair of the Council shall not serve concurrently as Chair of any Committee of the Council.

 Chairs and Vice-Chairs of Committees shall serve for a term of two municipal years and may hold one Committee Chair and one Committee Vice-Chair post concurrently and may not seek re-election for the succeeding term in relation to the relevant committee/s of which they hold Chair status.